City of London: Rail and Tube

 The Elizabeth line (constructed by the Crossrail project) runs east–west underneath the City of London.
-The line serves two stations in the City – Farringdon and Liverpool Street – which additionally serves the Barbican and Moorgate areas.
+The line serves two stations in or very near the City – Farringdon and Liverpool Street – which additionally serves the Barbican and Moorgate areas.
 Elizabeth line services link the City directly to destinations such as Canary Wharf, Heathrow Airport, and the M4 Corridor high-technology hub (serving Slough and Reading).

 The city is served by a frequent Thameslink rail service which runs north–south through London.
 Thameslink services call at Farringdon, City Thameslink, and London Blackfriars.
 This provides the city with a direct link to key destinations across London, including Elephant & Castle, London Bridge, and St Pancras International (for the Eurostar to mainland Europe).
 There are also regular, direct trains from these stations to major destinations across East Anglia and the South East, including Bedford, Brighton, Cambridge, Gatwick Airport, Luton Airport, and Peterborough.

 There are several "London Terminals" in the city: